WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 It is very important that the coordinator cannot link Alice to Bob.
 Because Alice has sent the cleartext input, and Bob sends the cleartext output.
 So, if the two were to be linked, then the coordinator can specifically link the input to the output, meaning that the anonymity set is 1.
-Because Alice received a credential of the coordinator, and because Bob is a new Tor identity not linked to Alice, the coordinator can verify that nobody is cheating, but he cannot deanonymize the peers.
+Because Alice received a credential from the coordinator, and because Bob is a new Tor identity not linked to Alice, the coordinator can verify that nobody is cheating, but he cannot deanonymize the peers.

 The output registration phase ends when the value of cleartext outputs plus change outputs is equal to the value of inputs, meaning all Bobs have registered.
-If after a timeout not all outputs are registered, then this round is abandoned, the missing peers are banned, and a new round is started.
+If after a timeout not all outputs are registered, then this round is abandoned, the missing peers are temporarily banned, and a new round is started.

 ### Signing

 Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](/FAQ/FAQ-UseWasabi.md#what-is-happening-in-the-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, the change outputs and the coordinator fee output.
-He sends this transaction to all the Alices of this round.
+It sends this transaction to all the Alices of the round.
 Each user verifies that:

 * All inputs are included